gr4ym4ntx/attackintel/README.md

     - `python3 attackintel.py`
 - Else:
     - Cut & paste script from git into your favorite [online python emulator](https://repl.it/languages/python3)
-- Select a threat number from the menu to see information
+- Select a threat number from the menu to get tactics, techniques, mitigation, and detection information

 # Resources
 - [MITRE ATT&CK API](https://attack.mitre.org/wiki/Using_the_API)